sneakybush/dotnotation/README.md

 ## Magic Explained

-`DotNotation` class implements `ArrayAccess` (google for more info) so you can use its instances as a typical PHP array
+Class `DotNotation` implements `ArrayAccess` so you can use its instances as PHP arrays.

-When you write `$dot ['foo.bar']`, DotNotation will parse `foo.bar`, find desired element in data storage (unique to all its instances) and give you result or throw an exception if something go wrong.
+`DotNotation` will parse `foo.bar` , find the desired element in a data storage (which is unique to all `DotNotation` instances) and give you the result or throw an exception if something go wrong.

-As always, magic takes many resources, so you shouldn't use `DotNotation` in production or/and with large datasets.
+As always, magic takes up way too many resources, so you shouldn't use `DotNotation` in production or/and with large datasets.

 ## Usage
 Creating